JuliaComputing/Miletus.jl/docs/src/examples.md

 Asian options are structures whose payoff depends on the average price of an underlying security over a specific period of time, not just the price of the underlying at maturity.
 To price an Asian option, we will make use of a Monte Carlo pricing model, as well as a contract that considers a `MovingAveragePrice`

 ```@example asianoption
-using Miletus
-using Gadfly
-using Colors
+using Miletus, Gadfly, Colors, Dates

 d1 = Dates.today()
 d2 = d1 + Dates.Day(120)